Bluetooth Mouse vs. Wireless Mouse: Which Is Better?

 This site contains affiliate links to products, and we may receive a commission for purchases made through these links.

 At first glance, you might think that a Bluetooth mouse and a wireless mouse are one and the same.
 However, while they are both wireless devices, they function very differently.
-Finding the right mouse for your work or play can become stressful if you don’t know what to look for.
+Let’s put them up against each other; Bluetooth Mouse vs. Wireless Mouse

 There’s nothing worse than buying a mouse only to have it stop working in a few weeks.
 So what should you look for when purchasing a mouse?
 What are the pros and cons of a Bluetooth vs. wireless mouse?